History of the ancient Levant: Under Assyrians

+Under Neo-Babylonians

-After the Battle of Carchemish (c.
-605 BC), Nebuchadnezzar II besieged Jerusalem and destroyed the Temple (597 BC), starting the period of the Babylonian captivity, which lasted about half a century.
-The subsequent balance of power was short-lived, though.
-In the 550s BC the Persians revolted against the Medes and gained control of their empire, and over the next few decades annexed to it the realms of Lydia in Anatolia, Damascus, Babylonia, and Egypt, as well as consolidating their control over the Iranian plateau nearly as far as India.
+After the Battle of Carchemish, which effectively annihilated Assyrian resistance and Egyptian intervention, Nebuchadnezzar II besieged Jerusalem and destroyed the Temple (597 BC), starting the period of the Babylonian captivity, which lasted about half a century.
+Nebuchadnezzar also besieged the Phoenician city of Tyre for 13 years (586–573 BC).

+The subsequent balance of power was, however, short-lived.
+In the 550s BC, the Achaemenids revolted against the Medes and gained control of their empire, and over the next few decades annexed the realms of Lydia, Damascus, Babylonia, and Egypt into their empire, consolidating control as far as India.
 This vast kingdom was divided up into various satrapies and governed roughly according to the Assyrian model, but with a far lighter hand.
+Babylon became one the empire's four capitals, and the lingua franca was Aramaic.
 Around this time Zoroastrianism became the predominant religion in Persia.

 Classical Age

+Hellenistic rule

-Persia controlled the Levant, but by the 4th century BC Persia had fallen into decline.
-The Phoenicians occasionally rebelled against the Persians who taxed them heavily, while the Jews were granted return from the exile by Cyrus the Great.
+Achaemenid Empire took over the Levant after 539 BC, but by the 4th century the Achaemenids had fallen into decline.
+The Phoenicians frequently rebelled against the Persians, who taxed them heavily, in contrast to the Judeans who were granted return from the exile by Cyrus the Great.
 The campaigns of Xenophon in 401-399 BC illustrated how very vulnerable Persia had become to armies organized along Greek lines.
-Such an army under the Macedonian King Alexander the Great conquered the Levant (333-332 BC).

-Alexander did not live long enough to consolidate his realm; after his death in 323 BC the greater share of the east eventually went to the descendants of Seleucus I Nicator.
-Hellenistic culture developed as a fusion of ancient Greek culture and the local cultures of the region; the period saw great innovations in mathematics, science, philosophy and the like; in addition Seleucids founded multiple cities throughout the region and sponsored Greek settlement from Euboea, Crete and Aetolia, in the region.
-Later on in history, the Seleucid king adopted the title "King of Syria".
+Eventually, such an army under Alexander the Great conquered the Levant in 333-332 BC.
+However, Alexander did not live long enough to consolidate his realm, and soon after his death in 323 BC, the greater share of the east eventually went to the descendants of Seleucus I Nicator.
+Seleucus built his capital Seleucia in 305 BC, but the capital was later moved to Antioch in 240 BC.

-The Seleucids (312 to 63 BC) adopted a pro-western stance that alienated both the powerful eastern satraps and many Greeks who had migrated to the east.
-During the 2nd century BC, the Seleucid Empire went into decline and began to break apart.
-By the 1st century BC, localized kingdoms were established away from Seleucid control.
-In northern Levant, Osroene and Commagene were established as northern buffer states in the mid-2nd century BC.
-In the central and southern Levant, the Nabataean Kingdom was established in the 3rd century BC, the Maccabean Revolt brought independence to Judaea and surrounding regions under the Hasmonean dynasty around 140 BC, and Iturea broke away sometime afterwards.
-This rendered the Seleucids a weak, vulnerable state limited to parts of Syria and Lebanon.